mrezabayat/iamsorush/content/posts/lu_decomposition.md

 $$A=[\table 4,4,5;0 (3 /4),-1,-7 /4;1,3,1]$$

-* Store the multiplier, as it is the element of lower matrix, L. It is shown in parenthesis in front of zero elements.
+* Store the multiplier, as it is the element of lower matrix, $L$.
+It is shown in parenthesis in front of zero elements.
 Do the same for the next element in the same column

 $$A=[\table 4,4,5;0 (3 /4),-1,-7 /4;0 (1 /4),2,-1 /4]$$